mohamed-reda/mohamed-reda/README.md

-# Mohamed Reda - Data Scientist and Machine Learning Engineer
+# Mohamed Reda - Machine Learning Engineer

 Welcome to my GitHub profile! 👋 I'm Mohamed, a dedicated Data Scientist and Machine Learning Engineer with nearly 4 years of experience.
 I specialize in leveraging data-driven insights to solve complex problems and contribute to meaningful projects.